delvtech/drift/README.md

 ### Preloading Cache Data

-Data such as immutables from token lists can be preloaded into the cache to avoid network requests without changing how the data is accessed.
+Add static data such as immutables from token lists using `preload*` methods to avoid network requests without changing how the data is accessed.

 ```ts